endaksi1/sonicart/README.md

 <br>
 **Week Four** - *18/02/2019*<br>
 <br>
-This week I headed to thetford forest to record a bunch of different sounds. many of the sounds were of snaping branches and sticks.
+This week I headed to Thetford forest to record a bunch of different sounds. many of the sounds were of snapping branches and sticks.
 I also recorded lots of footsteps as the floor was covered in leaves and twigs, which made some nice recordings with a natural feel.<br>
-Whilst I was there, I also recorded some videos, which I hope to edit later and play along side the composition as a way to make the piece more immersive.<br>
+Whilst I was there, I also recorded some videos, which I hope to edit later and play alongside the composition as a way to make the piece more immersive.<br>
 <br>
 **Week Three** - *11/02/2019*<br>
 <br>
-Inspired by the work of Jana Winderen and Emeka Ogboh, I have choosen to make my sonic art piece using soundscape type sounds and recordings, whilst also trying to keep certain elements inline with contemporary Electronic dance music.
-I also like the idea of creating a video that is similaer to the videos that Emeka Ogboh creates as a way to increase the immersivness of the piece.<br>
+Inspired by the work of Jana Winderen and Emeka Ogboh, I have chosen to make my sonic art piece using soundscape type sounds and recordings, whilst also trying to keep certain elements in line with contemporary Electronic dance music.
+I also like the idea of creating a video that is similar to the videos that Emeka Ogboh creates as a way to increase the level of immersion of the piece.<br>
 <br>
 https://africasacountry.com/2013/08/emeka-ogbohs-experimental-videos-and-soundscapes-of-lagos/ <br>
 <br>
 https://vimeo.com/25175013 <br>
 <br>
-I like the idea of working on this piece as I feel that contemprary Dance music can be very synthetic, which could be pulling peoples attention away from the real world.
+I like the idea of working on this piece as I feel that contemporary Dance music can be very synthetic, which could be pulling peoples attention away from the real world.
 This is seen very much in a visual sense also as many people choose to spend more and more time consuming digital media such as video games etc..
-I feel that EDM may be doing a similar thing in the sense that many of the sounds that are used are not heard in the naturel would.<br>
+I feel that EDM may be doing a similar thing in the sense that many of the sounds that are used are not heard in the natural world.<br>
 <br>
 <br>
 **Week Two** - *04/02/2019*<br>
 <br>
 After doing some research last week on Virtual Reality.
 I have realised that this may be a bit too difficult for me to achieve and so have decided to drop that aspect.
-I do however want to continue the Idea of working with recording nature type and enviroments.<br>
+I do however want to continue the Idea of working with recording nature type environments.<br>
 <br>
 <br>
 **Week One** - *28/01/2019*<br>
 <br>
-At the momemnt I am considering working with recordings of different enviroments and using sensors to manipulate sound and/or Video.<br>
+At the moment I am considering working with recordings of different environments and using sensors to manipulate sound and/or Video.<br>
-I would like to work with as many natural sounds as possible such as trees/sticks etc. I will likley record some sounds from Thetford foret for this.<br>
+I would like to work with as many natural sounds as possible such as trees/sticks etc. I will likely record some sounds from Thetford forest for this.<br>
 <br>
 Maybe incorporate a Virtual Reality headset where a picture/video is manipulated by the sensors as well as the sounds.<br>
 <br>
-I may also consider adding some heavy breathging soundeffects to add to the realism. <br>
+I may also consider adding some heavy breathing sound effects to add to the realism. <br>
-If I were to do this I may decide to use it to imitate some for of mental health issue. <br>
+If I were to do this I may decide to use it to imitate some form of mental health issue. <br>
 <br>
 <br>